agarbuno/agarbuno.github.io/_pages/about.md

 assimilation, nonparametric Bayesian methods, stochastic processes, and stochastic differential equations.
 Part of my research has been developed and incorporated on the project of the Climate Modeling Alliance <a href="https://clima.caltech.edu/">(CliMA)</a>.
-My contribution in the project is aimed towards data assimilation and uncertainty quantification for complex simulators.
+My contribution to the project regards data assimilation and uncertainty quantification for complex simulators.
 This is a very common endeavor that can be encountered in broad engineering applications.